bergmeister/posh-dotnet/README.md

 The first time you use it in a new shell you have to press tab twice but afterwards it works as expected.

-It has been tested on `Windows PowerShell 5.1`.
+It has been tested on `Windows PowerShell 5.1` using the dotnet CLI version 2.0.